Try pgview

 Clean up

-When you are done, remove the demo container:
+When you are done, tear down the demo container and remove the binary: